-Moving into a newly built home is exciting, but you need to complete the handover first.
+Moving into a newly built property is exciting, but first you need to complete a handover inspection.
 For the best handovers Brisbane, you will need an experienced inspector from a reputable company.

 Handover, also called new build handover or practical completion inspection is the final step in the building process.